 2. Health insurance

 Some spouses could be well placed at work, reaping the benefits of health insurance coverage that extends to their family.
-It serves the purpose for those who take legal responsibility for the children.
+In corroborative terms, it serves the purpose for those who take legal responsibility for the children.
 Being together allows the parents to gain the benefits of a strong and secure health insurance policy.

 3. Expensive divorce

-Divorce can be an expensive affair, with its total cost summing up to several thousand dollars.
-In cases where finance is an issue, living together after separation seems feasible as it takes off the burden of managing finances on your own.
+Divorce can be an expensive affair, costs can be as high as several thousand dollars.
+In cases where finance is an issue, couples may be bound to live together after separation as it seems feasible and takes off the burden of managing finances on their own.
 It can also be a temporary arrangement until the couple manages to source the money required for a divorce.

 4. Difference in income

 Some couples’ earnings can vary vastly, with one spouse earning a lot more than the other.
 Such an income disparity can affect their lifestyle and even that of their children.
-Living together allows them to continue with the lifestyle while splitting certain expenses and responsibilities of household chores.
+Cohabitating in such cases allows them to continue with the lifestyle while splitting certain expenses and responsibilities of household chores.

 Rules For Living Together After Legal Separation